-Button Button Name Description " Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
+Button Button Name Description , Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
 Same as choosing Video > Video Settings or choosing Video Settings on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Color Calibration Adjusts color settings to reduce excess color noise.
 Same as choosing Video > Color Calibrate.
-Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing.
-W Synchronize Mouse In dual-mouse mode, forces realignment of the target server mouse pointer with the mouse pointer.
-Same as choosing Mouse > Synchronize Mouse or choosing Synchronize Mouse on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. - Refresh Forces a refresh of the video screen.
+E G Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing.
+M Synchronize Mouse In dual-mouse mode, forces realignment of the target server mouse pointer with the mouse pointer.
+Same as choosing Mouse > Synchronize Mouse or choosing Synchronize Mouse on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Refresh Forces a refresh of the video screen.
 Screen Same as choosing Video > Refresh Screen or choosing Refresh Screen on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Auto-sense Video Forces a refresh of the video settings (resolution, refresh rate).
 Settings Same as choosing Video > Auto-sense Video Settings.
 Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server.
-Same as choosing Keyboard > Send Ctrl+Alt+Del.

-Button Button Name Description No. Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
+Same as choosing Keyboard > Send Ctrl+Alt+Del. ₩.
+Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
 Same as choosing Mouse > Single Cursor Mode.
 Press Ctrl+Alt+X to exit this mode.
-Alternatively, choose Single/Double Cursor from the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Full Screen Mode Maximizes the screen real estate to view the target server desktop.
+Alternatively, choose Single/Double Cursor from the shortcut menu, which is opened

+Button Button Name Description by pressing Ctrl+Left Alt+M. Full Screen Mode Maximizes the screen real estate to view the target server desktop.
 Same as choosing View > Target Screen Resolution (in MPC) or Full Screen (in RRC).
 Alternatively, press Ctrl+Left Alt+M to open the shortcut menu and then choose Full/Normal Screen or press the F key on your keyboard.
 Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.
+Smart Card Opens a dialog that allows you to select from a list of smart card readers connected to a client PC.